Devking/LESSTest/README.md

 and then the compiler generates a CSS file.

-LESS is used because it gives you more control than CSS, and gives you more powerful features such as use of mixins (think constants that you can re-use).
+LESS is used because it gives you more control than CSS, and gives you more powerful features such as use of variables and mixins (styles that you can reuse).

 ## Use